fxsheep/firehorse_land/README.md

 7. Your device will enter EDL mode and the custom LK will be loaded and executed in less than a minute.
 8. You'll see the 9008 serial port disappears and a Fastboot device shows up.
 9. Use fastboot oem lk_log to see LK boot messages.

+## Usage_SecureBoot_Bypass (use at your own risk)
+~Clone EMMC contents to a good enough SDCard, insert the card and boot with exploit_mota_boot_release.cmd.
+(To be continued)
+(Note that all offsets are hardcoded for firmware from MIUI China 9.3.28)

 ## Notes
 Based on the research done by alephsecurity,it's not difficult to control the PC with poke function,by changing the LR